Long Island Childrens Museum

 How does Long Island Childrens Museum spend its money?

 Long Island Childrens Museum directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Long Island Childrens Museum tax-deductible?